ToyB0x/git-dash/README.md

 In the future, we plan to offer paid managed services in the cloud.
 (We will also offer discounts for early access users.)

+And Merged PR creators will be given a discount on the paid plan.
+(Details will be announced later)